Nowhere to go nothing to do with my time,

 - Clothes Make the Legend: The white slacks and yellow jacket he donned during the Magic Tour.
 The chest-exposing checkerboard leotards from 1976-1978 are also iconic.

-- Cover Version: His biggest solo hit, "The Great Pretender", is a cover of a song by The Platters.
+- His biggest solo hit, "The Great Pretender", is a cover of a song by the Platters.

 - Face Death with Dignity: Not only alluded to in "The Show Must Go On" ("I'll face it with a grin/I'm never giving in/On with the show"), but Freddie's own send-off was like this since, knowing that the end was inevitable at that point, he simply stopped taking the medicine that would keep his HIV at bay.